hsiuhsiu/cb-mpc-go-exp/docs/adr/0001-linking-strategy.md

   `build/openssl-*`.
 We do **not** link against the system OpenSSL by default to avoid ABI drift and to keep provenance clear.
 - Both the cb-mpc and OpenSSL builds run inside the repo-controlled build directories so we can track provenance.
-The top-level `LICENSE` and third_party submodule already contain appropriate license text; this ADR makes explicit that the produced binaries inherit those licences.
+The top-level `LICENSE` and the `cb-mpc` submodule already contain appropriate license text; this ADR makes explicit that the produced binaries inherit those licences.
 - CI and developers must rely on the repo-managed builds rather than system packages.
 Future tooling can add trust checks (hashes, SLSA attestations) but